-Pursuant to the EPA July 2022 guidance,16 a proposed project with an increase of NO_x and/or SO2 emissions in excess of 40 tpy triggers a secondary PM{2.5} air impact analysis.
+Pursuant to the EPA July 2022 guidance, a proposed project with an increase of $NO_x$ and/or $SO_2$ emissions in excess of 40 tpy triggers a secondary $PM{2.5}$ air impact analysis.
 Unless a facility is categorized as a listed source category under PSD, the emissions compared to the 40 tpy threshold do not include fugitive emissions and are limited to stationary source emissions.
 Additionally, motor vehicle and mobile source crankcase emissions are excluded from the emissions modeled, consistent with Arizona Revised Statutes (A.R.S.) §49-402(A)(7) and A.A.C.
 R18-2-101(146)(a)(i).
-However, at the request of the ADEQ, the MERPS analysis was completed for all sources of onsite emissions, including fugitive tailpipe combustion.
+However, at the request of ADEQ, the MERPS analysis was completed for all sources of onsite emissions, including fugitive non-tailpipe emissions.